Ali1/cakephp-amazon-aws-sdk/README.md

-# Amazon Plugin for CakePHP 2.0+
+# Amazon SDK version 2 plugin for CakePHP 2.0+

-This plugin is a (*very*) thin veil over Amazon's [AWS SDK for PHP](http://aws.amazon.com/sdkforphp/) for use in CakePHP controllers.
+This plugin is a (*very*) thin veil over Amazon's [AWS SDK for PHP](https://github.com/aws/aws-sdk-php) for use in CakePHP controllers.
-Forked from http://github.com/joebeeson/amazon for CakePHP 1.3+
+Forked from many others but upgraded to support new sdk 2 and removed sdk Vendor from the plugin for a more composer-compatible installation.

+Warning: the new sdk is very different.
+Old code may no longer work.

 ## Installation

-* Download the plugin

-        $ cd /path/to/your/app/plugins && git clone git://github.com/mcallisto/cakephp_amazon_aws_sdk.git
+* Add to composer, this will also install the Amazon SDK for PHP as a dependency

+        "ali1/cakephp-amazon-aws-sdk": "dev-master"

 * Add the component to a controller